dduck66/hello-world/README.md

 8. text added in VS in branch "newfeature"
 9. text added in Github in branch "newfeature"
 10. text added in Github in branch "newfeature"
+11. text added in GitHub in branch "newfeature"